Our Apple Watcher

 The Watch Series 7 will of course run on watchOS and will run on watchOS 8 out of the box.

-The latest major update to Apple's smartwatch operating system was announced at its WWDC conference back in July this year introducing features like the ability to add ID cards and driver licenses to your Watch, adding more apps that offer support for the always-on display, new workout modes and richer messaging support.
+The latest major update to Apple's smartwatch operating system was announced at its WWDC conference back in July this year introducing features such as Portrait watch faces and the new Mindfulness app.

 Apple also revealed that it's adding better support for cycling tracking including a new fall detection mode that's designed for when you fall off your bike.

 What's the Apple Watch Series 7 battery life?

 Another big rumor for the new Apple Watch was that it would see a boost in battery life, but that sadly wasn't the case.